samnewtonian/zerocomfy/README.md

 A lightweight service discovery system for IPv6 ULA subnets.
 Bridges mDNS/DNS-SD to devices that can't participate in it (embedded systems, tunneled remote clients).

+**IMPORTANT**: This is an experimental prototype codebase written by Claude Code, not yet ready for use.

 ## Status

 **In development** — MVP implementation complete: